centreon/centreon-documentation/en/monitoring/monitoring-servers/add-a-poller-to-configuration.md

     - If you want to link the poller to an existing Remote Server, select one from the list, then click **Apply**.

-      > If you want to change the direction of the flow between the Centreon Server
+      > If you want to change the direction of the flow between the Central Server
       > (or the Remote Server and the Poller, check the **Advanced: reverse Centreon
       > Broker communication flow** checkbox.
 In this case, it will be necessary to
       > export the configuration of the collector as well as the server to which it